rw22448/ladder-snapshots/README.md

 1. Open Terminal.
 2. Navigate to working directory containing `index` script.
-3. Run `./index` to run the script.
-Ensure that `input.txt` file containing Summoner Names is located next to the executable.
+3. Run `./ladder-snapshot` to run the script.
+Ensure that `input.txt` file containing Summoner Names, and `.env` file containing the API_KEY, are located next to the executable.

 ### Windows

-1. Run `index.exe`.
-Ensure that `input.txt` file containing Summoner Names is located next to the executable.
+1. Run `ladder-snapshot.exe`.
+Ensure that `input.txt` file containing Summoner Names, and `.env` file containing the API_KEY, are located next to the executable.

 ### Details